asgervelling/markupquill/README.md

 # markupquill
-Tool that helps write LaTeX
+Tool to help write LaTeX

 ### Usage:
 Creating a matrix with `-m` or `--matrix`